Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Circle and a Point in

 The solutions of (\ref{boundstatecondition}) can also be considered as the zeroes of the eigenvalues of the principal matrix $\Phi$ so all the bound state energies can be found from the zeroes of the eigenvalues, say $\nu_*$, for which

 The positivity condition (\ref{eigenvaluesincreasing}) implies that there are at most two bound state energies since each eigenvalue can cross the $\nu$ axis only once.
-In Fig. \ref{fig:eigenvaluesptcircle}, the zeroes of the eigenvalue $\omega_1$ corresponds to the ground state energy.
+The zero of the eigenvalue $\omega_1$ corresponds to the ground state energy.
 This bound state always exists for all values of the parameter since $\lim_{\nu \rightarrow 0^+} \omega_1=-\infty$ and it is an increasing function of $\nu$ and positive for sufficiently large values of $\nu$.
 However, the second eigenvalue $\omega_2$ may not have any zeroes if it is not negative around $\nu=0$.
-One can also numerically calculate the bound state energies and plot them as a function of $a$ and $R$, respectively for the fixed given values of the parameters, as shown in Fig. \ref{fig:ptcircleenergyvsa} and Fig. \ref{fig:ptcircleenergyvsR}.

-It follows from Weyl's theorem \cite{reedsimonv4} that the essential spectra of $H$ and $H_0$ coincide, that is, $\sigma_{ess}(H)=\sigma_{ess}(H_0)=[0,\infty)$ if we show that $R(E)-R_0(E)$ is compact for some $E \in \rho(H) \cap \rho(H_0)$.
-Note that we have $R(E)-R_0(E)$ given by an explicit formula (\ref{resolventcirclepoint}), here $\Phi_{ij}$ is invertible for a sufficiently negative $E_*$ on the real axis and all its eigenvalues become positive.
+It follows from Weyl's theorem \cite{reedsimonv4} that the essential spectra of $H_{a \Gamma}$ and $H_0$ coincide, that is, $\sigma_{ess}(H_{a \Gamma})=\sigma_{ess}(H_0)=[0,\infty)$ if we show that $R(E)-R_0(E)$ is compact for some $E \in \rho(H_{a \Gamma}) \cap \rho(H_0)$.
+Note that we have $R(E)-R_0(E)$ given by an explicit formula (\ref{resolventcirclepoint}).
+Here $\Phi_{ij}$ is invertible for a sufficiently negative $E_*$ on the real axis and all its eigenvalues become positive.
 Therefore

 indeed becomes a finite rank operator.
-For this note that the principal matrix has a spectral decomposition $\Phi^{-1}(E_*)=\sum_k \omega_k^{-1}(E_*) A^{(k)}(E_*)A^{(k)*}(E_*)$ with $A^{(k)}$ representing the $k$th eigenvector of $\Phi(E)$ and $\omega_k$ is the corresponding eigenvalue.
+For this, note that the principal matrix has a spectral decomposition $\Phi^{-1}(E_*)=\sum_k \omega_k^{-1}(E_*) A^{(k)}(E_*)A^{(k)*}(E_*)$ with $A^{(k)}$ representing the $k$th eigenvector of $\Phi(E)$ and $\omega_k$ is the corresponding eigenvalue.
 All the eigenvalues become positive for $E_*$.
 We therefore need to observe that all the vectors

 for $k=1,2$ have a finite norm, as can be seen as follows;